 By BRADLEY KLAPPER

-Iran insists its program is for peaceful energy and medical research purposes.
-Much of the world fears Iran may be trying to develop nuclear weapons.
+Iran says its program is solely for peaceful energy production and medical research purposes, though much of the world fears it's a covert effort toward nuclear weapons capability.